razvanbalosin/angular-scale/README.md

-# Angular Scale — A framework to support apps that grow
+# Angular Scale — A project skeleton to support apps that grow

-This project is an application skeleton for a [AngularJS](http://angularjs.org/) web app that will be easily scalable, with the code style following John Papa's Opinionated Angular [style guide](https://github.com/johnpapa/angular-styleguide#angular-style-guide) for teams
+This project is an application skeleton for a [AngularJS](http://angularjs.org/) web app that will be easily scalable, built with [UI Router](//github.com/angular-ui/ui-router) and code following the opinionated Angular [style guide](//github.com/johnpapa/angular-styleguide#angular-style-guide) for teams by [John Papa](//twitter.com/John_Papa)

 The package contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development tools for instant web development.